 The implementation of a bot that “learns from its mistakes” and is systematically developed by consultants is a unique investment because it becomes more and more effective with time.
 It’s like hiring a new employee who gains new knowledge every day but works 24 hours a day and never takes time off.
 Let’s add that the natural language processing technology is constantly evolving and there already are solutions available on the market that offer voice support for customer service.
 Building a knowledge base for an AI chatbot bot now will be crucial for the implementation of a voice version in the future.

-However, there are many businesses, especially smaller ones, where such a large and complicated implementation is not necessary, and customers will appreciate the convenience of choosing the next available options in a rule based chatbot, even at the expense of its limited functionality.
+However, there are many businesses, especially smaller ones, where such a large and complicated implementation is not necessary, and customers will appreciate the convenience of choosing the next available options in a rule-based chatbot, even at the expense of its limited functionality.

 When choosing the right strategy, you should always be guided by the preferences of your customers.
 Steve Cannon, CEO of Mercedes Benz USA said in an interview: “Customer Experience is the new marketing”.
-Implementation of a chatbot that actually helps your customers will bring you competitive advantage and ensure more dynamic development of your business.
+Implementation of a chatbot that actually helps your customers will bring you a competitive advantage and ensure more dynamic development of your business.